-Georgia State University is a public institution supported primarily by taxes from U.S. residents in the state of Georgia.
-For this reason, Georgia State University has few financial resources for international students.
+Georgia State University is a public institution supported primarily by taxes from U.S. citizens in the state of Georgia.
+Therefore, International students, along with US citizens and permanent residents from other states, generally must pay “out-of-state” also known as “non-resident” tuition.
+Georgia State University has few financial resources for international students.

 Non-Resident Tuition Waivers

 Georgia State University offers a limited number of need-based, non-resident tuition waivers to qualified international students each term.
 Only out of state tuition is waived, not in-state tuition or fees.
 Applications should be taken very seriously, and checked for accuracy and thoroughness given the limited source of public funding for these waivers.
 Re-cycled applications with same or similar information, incomplete applications, ambiguous references, or missing information will not support the granting of a waiver.

 - U.S. citizens, permanent residents, and asylees /refugee are not eligible for these waivers because other assistance may be available, such as federal financial aid and/or employment.

 - Must be enrolled full-time in the semester the waiver is awarded, unless in final term.

 - Applicants must be within 1 academic year (2 semesters) of graduation.
 Therefore, the waiver is generally available twice.